wp-plugins/easy-custom-sidebars/readme.txt

 10. Quickly manage all of your custom sidebars on the manage sidebar replacements screen.

 == Changelog ==
+= 1.0.2 - Important Update =
+* Addressed potential security issue on the plugin admin page - Hardened security and escaped any attributes passed via the URL throughout the plugin.

 = 1.0.1 =
 * Updated translation method.